qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - **Tree-shaped ownership**.
 In Rust's ownership system, one object can own many children or no chlld, but must be owned by **exactly one parent**.
 Ownership relations form a tree. [^about_sharing]
 - **Mutable borrow exclusiveness**.
 If there exists one mutable borrow for an object, then no other borrow to that object can exist.
 Mutable borrow is exclusive.
 - **Borrow is contagious**.
 If you borrow a child, you indirectly borrow the parent (and parent's parent, and so on).
 Just borrowing one wheel of a car makes you borrow the whole car, then another wheel cannot be mutably borrowed.
-It can be avoided by split borrow within one scope, but not across functions.
+It can be avoided by **split borrow** which only works within one scope.

 [^about_sharing]: The native Rust ownership relation form a tree.
 Reference counting (`Rc`, `Arc`) allows shared ownership.